robertsrb/VERTEX-CFD/docs/installation.md

 Once installed, VERTEX-CFD is ready to run.

 ## GPU installation
 For the GPU installation, CUDA needs to be loaded in the HPC environment and Trilinos needs to be built with the GPU support.
-Just like the CPU version, define the `TRILINOS_HOME` variable as:
+Just like the CPU version, define the `TRILINOS_ROOT` variable as:
 ```
-TRILINOS_HOME=PATH_TO_TRILINOS/TRILINOS_VERSION_WITH_CUDA
+TRILINOS_ROOT=PATH_TO_TRILINOS/TRILINOS_VERSION_WITH_CUDA
 ```
-Once the `TRILINOS_HOME` is set, load the dependencies by including cuda:
+Once the `TRILINOS_ROOT` is set, load the dependencies by including cuda:
 ```
 module load intel
 module load tbb